Theme

 Why readers may notice it

-ACE-Step 1.5 matters because it reflects a stronger push toward locally runnable creative models, especially for music workflows that would otherwise be tied to hosted generation platforms.
+ACE-Step 1.5 is worth opening at the source because it reflects a stronger push toward locally runnable creative models, especially for music workflows that would otherwise be tied to hosted generation platforms.

 What readers may want to know